inkuss/docs/content/en/docs/Getting started/Installation/singleserverupgrade.md

 #### iv.
 S3 storage compatible environment variables
 Some modules make use of an S3 storage or compatible (AWS-S3 or minion server) persistent storage. mod-data-export-worker has been using it since some releases ago.
-Module that now also make use of it are: mod-bulk-operations, mod-data-import - if you want to use the splitting functionality for large MARC21 import files, mod-oai-pmh - if you want to store error logs,
+Modules that now also make use of it are: mod-bulk-operations, mod-data-import - if you want to use the splitting functionality for large MARC21 import files, mod-oai-pmh - if you want to store error logs,